kreimanlab/DeepLearning-vs-HighLevelVision/README.md

 <br>

 The ground truth labels for each image was created by asking 3 participants to assign each image to a <i>yes</i> or <i>no</i> class for each action.
-We also conducted a separate psychophysics experiment ([human-vision](https://github.com/kreimanlab/DeepLearning-vs-HighLevelVision/tree/master/human-vision)): images were presented to human participants; each trial consisted of fixation (500 ms), image presentation (50, 150, 400, or 800 ms), and a forced choice yes/no question.
+We also conducted a separate psychophysics experiment ([human-vision](https://github.com/kreimanlab/DeepLearning-vs-HighLevelVision/tree/master/human-vision)): images were presented to human participants; each trial consisted of fixation (500 ms), image presentation (50, 150, 400, or 800 ms), and a forced choice <i>yes/no</i> question until the participant answered.

 <div align="center">
   <img src="drink_1.gif" height="250px" />